Last updated: Mar-22-2023

 Collections often represent a group of assets targeted for a particular purpose.
 Once created, you may need to collaborate with other people either inside or outside of your organization regarding the compiled set of assets.

-You can share collections internally with other user groups or individual Media Library users at varying levels of access permissions.
+You can share your collection internally by inviting teammates (other user groups or individual Media Library users) at varying levels of access permissions.

-You can also generate a web page displaying your collection's assets and share the link to this page with relevant external stakeholders, such as graphic designers, partners, or employees at your organization who are not DAM users.
+You can also publish your collection by generating a web page to display your collection's assets and send the link for this page to relevant external stakeholders, such as graphic designers, partners, or employees at your organization without access to your product environment.
 The web page will be available to those with a link during an optionally specified date range.

 Be assigned Share collection permissions.
-This permission is set per user by an account administrator in the User settings.
+This permission is set per user by a DAM administrator in the Users page of the Console Settings.

-Be the creator of the collection or have Owner permissions on the collection they want to share.
+Be the creator of the collection or have Can manage permissions on the collection they want to share.

-- From the main Collection view, right-click or click the (3-dots) options menu of a collection and select Share.
+- From the main Collection view, right-click or click the (3-dots) options menu of a collection and select Invite.

-- From the main Collection view, select a collection and click Share in the Preview pane.
-(If the Preview pane is closed, click the Open Preview button to display it.)
+- From the main Collection view, select a collection and click Invite teammates in the Preview pane.
+(If the Preview pane is closed, click the Open Preview button Preview Pane toggle button to display it.)

-- When viewing the contents of a collection, select Share from the options drop-down next to the current collection path displayed at the top left of the Media Library.
+- When viewing the contents of a collection, select Invite Teammates from the options drop-down next to the current collection path displayed at the top left of the Media Library.

-When sharing a collection with users or user groups, you can set one of the following permission levels:
+When inviting teammates to collections, you can set one of the following permission levels:

 The table below summarizes the permissions available to each level: